koheimiya/checkpoint/README.md

         # It is mandatory to implement this method.
         # Here we define the main computation of the task,
         # which is delayed until it is necessary.
-        # The return values of the preerquisite tasks are accessible via the descriptors:
+        # The return values of the prerequisite tasks are accessible via the descriptors:
         return self.prev1 + self.prev2

 # To run tasks, use the `run()` method.